-I was mesmerized by this family’s grief, both because it was so visceral, and because I had been socialized in white culture never to show true grief.
+I was mesmerized by this family’s grief, both because it was so open, shared, and honest, and because I had been socialized in white culture never to show grief openly.
 In the funerals I had attended, everyone was hushed, dressed in their best and least comfortable clothes, looking uneasy, and offering bland platitudes.

 Like most people, I avoided the downward movement into grief for most of my life.
 All four of my grandparents died before I was eleven, but I didn’t grieve or mourn for any one of them, because I was unable to truly feel or process their loss.
 I never wailed, I never dropped to the ground … I didn’t even cry.
 I’m not alone in this.
 Grief impairment is everywhere.

-Many people move to numbness, rage, acrimony, distraction, or dissociation — many people will do everything but drop and grieve when death or irretrievable loss occurs.
+Many people move to numbness, rage, distraction, or dissociation — many people will do everything but drop and grieve when death or irretrievable loss occurs.
 But avoiding grief doesn’t help; in fact, it only makes things worse.
 We trick ourselves into thinking that we can guard ourselves against all pain if we just refuse to grieve (or think about or prepare for death).

-In that refusal, however, we make a tragic mistake, and each death and each loss, because we don’t feel it properly, just stacks itself on top of the last death or loss – like papers on a disorganized desk – until we’re filled with unfelt, unlived, unresolved losses and deaths.
+In that refusal, however, we make a tragic mistake, and each death and each loss, because we don’t feel it honestly, just stacks itself on top of the last death or loss – like papers on a disorganized desk – until we’re filled with unfelt, unmourned, unresolved losses and deaths.

-Grieving is necessary and sacred, yet in our grief-impaired culture, we move dead bodies into boxes and urns, and gather quietly in our somber outfits around tables full of food.
+Grieving is necessary and sacred, yet in our grief-impaired culture, we often move dead bodies into boxes and urns, and gather quietly in our somber outfits around tables full of food.
 We tell each other it was all for the best, or that little Bobby’s in a better world now.

 Many of us turn away from the grief around us, because we don’t want to feel anything that deeply.
 It’s too threatening, so we straighten our clothing and turn away.
 And that’s the real death – of compassion, of community, of feeling, and of understanding.

 And yet our innate capacity to mourn and grieve is never lost — which is a blessing, because moving intentionally into and through grief is an intrinsic part of becoming whole.